freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-greetings-in-your-first-day-at-the-office/thats-right.md

 # --description--

 When someone makes a correct assumption or guess about you, you can confirm it using phrases like `that's right`.
-It's a way or agreeing or saying yes to what is said.
+It's a way of agreeing or saying yes to what is said.

 # --question--